locationtech/jts/doc/JTSOp.md

  * Output a literal geometry as GeoJSON

        jtsop -a "POINT (10 10)" -f geojson

+ * Validate geometries from a WKT file using limit and offset

+       jtsop -a some-file-with-geom.wkt -limit 100 -offset 40 -f txt Geometry.isValid

  * Compute an operation on a geometry and output only geometry metrics and timing